Sacred Island of Okinoshima & Associated Sites in the Munakata Region (UNESCO) Esoteric shrines with a rich history

 View the ancient tombs of the region's old rulers

-Near Hetsumiya Shrine on the mainland, you'll come across a series of tombs made from mounds of raised earth, with some resembling the shape of a keyhole.
-Built in the 6th and 7th centuries, these tombs house the remains of notable figures within the Munakata clan.
+Near Hetsu-miya Shrine on the mainland, you'll come across a series of tombs made from mounds of raised earth, with some resembling the shape of a keyhole.
+These tombs were built in the 5th and 7th centuries for notable figures within the Munakata clan.

 How to Get There